-[Section 17B inserted by No. 49 of 2000 s.
+[Section 17B inserted: No. 49 of 2000 s.
 54.]

 18. Discharge etc. of sludge etc. into watercourse, offence

 Any person who conveys or discharges, or causes or permits to be conveyed or discharged any sludge, mud, earth, gravel, or other matter likely to obstruct the flow of the current, into any watercourse, is guilty of an offence against this Act.